From Salmon Output to DEGs in Python with PyDESeq2

 PyDESeq2 fixes that.
 It is a from-scratch Python implementation of the DESeq2 pipeline, maintained by the Owkin team, that produces results numerically equivalent to the R version.
 Same median-of-ratios normalization, same dispersion trend fitting, same Wald tests, same apeGLM shrinkage.

-This tutorial walks through the full PyDESeq2 workflow.
+This tutorial is the pipeline-focused walkthrough: the part most guides skip is getting from raw Salmon output to a clean count matrix, so that is where we spend our time.
 We load Salmon quant.sf files directly into a count matrix, build a DeseqDataSet, run the model, apply lfc_shrink(), and export a ranked DEG table.
-We continue from Blog 4 using your results/quant/ directory and the rnaseq conda environment from Blog 1.
+We continue from How to Build a Salmon Index and Quantify Bulk RNA-Seq Reads using your results/quant/ directory and the rnaseq conda environment from How to Set Up a Bulk RNA-Seq Analysis Environment on Ubuntu and macOS.

 Why PyDESeq2 Exists and When to Use It